 Notation and presentation in this course will be pretty close to the strongly recommended course book: `Life Insurance Mathematics', by H.U.
 Gerber and S.H.
 Cox (Springer).
 In this course, we will use some tables from that book, which have been kindly made available to us by the authors: Tables .

-If you want to read more about (most of) the material we present in this module, and (many) additional topics in Actuarial Mathematics (for example this might be interesting if you are considering a career in this field), then I would recommend the book `Fundamentals of Actuarial Mathematics' by S.D.
-Promislow (Wiley) and the book `Modern Actuarial Theory and Practice' by P. Booth, et al (Chapman and Hall).
-These books go beyond the course material and for example also cover topics in non-life insurance.
+If you want to read more about (most of) the material we present in this module, and (many) additional topics in Actuarial Mathematics (for example this might be interesting if you are considering a career in this field), then recommended books are `Fundamentals of Actuarial Mathematics' by S.D.
+Promislow (Wiley) and `Modern Actuarial Theory and Practice' by P. Booth, et al (Chapman and Hall).
+These books go beyond the course material and cover topics in non-life insurance.

 If you write your homework with the use of Latex, then you can use the Latex Style file that was also made available by the authors together with a guide to its use.
 You can download the style file here: Latex Style file, and here is the User's Guide.